bluesky-social/bsky-docs/blog/2025-02-14-typescript-sdk-release.md

 }
 ```

 Notice how the `$type` property is defined as optional (`?:`) here.
-This is due to the fact that lexicons can define schemas that can be referenced from other places than open unions.
+This is due to the fact that lexicons can define schemas that can be referenced in places other than open unions.
 In those places, there might not be any ambiguity as to how the data should be interpreted.
 For example, an embed that represents a "Record With Media" has a `record` property that expects an `app.bsky.embed.record` object:

 ```typescript
 export interface Main {